Tirzepatide

 For the first time in England, people aged 18 and over who are living with obesity and have a body mass index (BMI) of more than 35 and one qualifying weight related comorbidity will have access to the weight loss drug tirzepatide, either through a specialist weight management service or primary care.
 There is a lower BMI threshold for people from South Asian, Chinese, other Asian, Middle Eastern, Black African or African-Caribbean ethnic backgrounds (usually reduced by 2.5 kg/m2).

 It is estimated that around 3.4 million people in England are eligible for the drug.
 The roll out of tirzepatide will have to be carefully managed to ensure healthcare professionals can continue to meet the full range of health needs of all their patients.
 Initially, only those with the highest clinical need will be prioritised to receive the medication while the NHS tests a variety of new services to care for people living with obesity.
-This will include prioritising people who are already receiving care in specialist weight management services (SWMS).
-Patients will be able to access tirzepatide, where clinically appropriate, within 90 days of NICE's final guidance being published in SWMS and 180 days in primary care.

 NICE will evaluate the implementation and delivery of tirzepatide over the next 3 years to determine how the scaling and phasing should progress and to inform further NICE guidance around whether access to tirzepatide can be expanded rapidly by the NHS.

-A staged approach to service rollout within primary care means NHS in England will manage the flow of patients to the health system so it does not become overwhelmed.
+A staged approach to service rollout within primary care means the NHS in England will manage the flow of patients to the health system so it does not become overwhelmed.

 This approach will ensure the service is delivered safely and that the NHS in England is able to plan for an increase in service demand, whilst building specific skills and knowledge within the workforce.